31 genera

 Origin: Introduced from Europe

-Distribution: Occurring in scattered locations in lowland western Washington; British Columbia south to Oregon, east to eastern North America.
+Distribution: Occurring west of the Cascades crest in lowland western Washington; British Columbia to Oregon, east across the northern U.S. and southern Canada to northeastern North America.

 Habitat: Disturbed areas, roadsides, and wastelots where escaped from cultivation.